-In order to formulate "Vision 2040," which represents the Company's long-term management outlook until fiscal year 2040, and the "Medium-Term Business Plan 2018-2022," which spans across five years from fiscal year 2018 to 2022 and announce them in May 2018\, members of the Board of Directors held four meetings this fiscal year to exchange opinions, and had discussions related to management strategies.
+"Vision 2040," which represents the Company's long-term outlook until fiscal year 2040, and the "Medium-Term Business Plan 2018-2022," which states the Company's initiatives and goals across five years from fiscal year 2018 to 2022, were formulated and announced in May 2018.
+Based on the companywide policy of initiatives, which is the business execution departments' business operation policy for realizing goals in the medium-term business plan, companywide plans and targets for fiscal year 2018 were formulated, the status of progress was reflected upon at the second half and end of the fiscal year, and the corresponding evaluation results were reported to the Board of Directors.

 Furthermore, we will formulate the new companywide policy of initiatives as well as annual plans and targets based on "Vision 2040" and the "Medium-Term Business Plan 2018-2022," and report the progress and results of such initiatives to Board of Directors each year.